JacobBHartman/printf/README.md

 * holberton.h is our header file.
 It includes any libraries required, declares a struct type, and lists our function prototypes
 * man_3_printf is a man page for our version of printf()

+## Functionality

+This is not an equivalent to the C Standard printf().
+Conversion specifiers that can be handled are c, s, %, d, and i.
+There is no buffer handling.
+There are no flag characters or length modifiers.
+Field width and precision are ignored.
+In other words, simple chars, ints, and strings can be passed.

 ## Steven's test files

 (https://github.com/stvngrcia/batch--4-printf-test-file)